Creating a task definition using the console - Amazon Elastic Container Service

 When system memory is under contention, Docker attempts to keep the container memory to this soft limit.
 If you don't specify task-level memory, you must specify a non-zero integer for one or both of Memory hard limit and Memory soft limit.
 If you specify both, Memory hard limit must be greater than Memory soft limit.

 8. (Optional) Expand the Environment variables section to specify environment variables to inject into the container.
-You can specify environment variables either individually using key-value pairs or in bulk by specifying an environment variable file hosted in an Amazon S3 bucket.
-For information on how to format an environment variable file, see Passing environment variables to a container.
+You can specify environment variables either individually by using key-value pairs or in bulk by specifying an environment variable file that's hosted in an Amazon S3 bucket.
+For information about how to format an environment variable file, see Use task definition parameters to pass environment variables to a container.

 9. (Optional) Select the Use log collection option to specify a log configuration.
 For each available log driver, there are log driver options to specify.
-The default option sends container logs to CloudWatch Logs.
-The other log driver options are configured using AWS FireLens.
-For more information, see Custom log routing.
+The default option sends container logs to Amazon CloudWatch Logs.
+The other log driver options are configured by using AWS FireLens.
+For more information, see Using custom log routing.

 The following describes each container log destination in more detail.

-• Amazon CloudWatch — Configure the task to send container logs to CloudWatch Logs.
-The default log driver options are provided which creates a CloudWatch log group on your behalf.
+• Amazon CloudWatch – Configure the task to send container logs to CloudWatch Logs.
+The default log driver options are provided, which create a CloudWatch log group on your behalf.
 To specify a different log group name, change the driver option values.

-• Export logs to Splunk— Configure the task to send container logs to the splunk driver that sends the logs to a remote service.
-You need to enter the URL to your Splunk web service and the Splunk token is specified as a secret option because it can be treated as sensitive data.
+• Export logs to Splunk – Configure the task to send container logs to the Splunk driver that sends the logs to a remote service.
+You must enter the URL to your Splunk web service.
+The Splunk token is specified as a secret option because it can be treated as sensitive data.

-• Export logs to Amazon Kinesis Data Firehose — Configure the task to send container logs to Kinesis Data Firehose.
-The default log driver options are provided which sends logs to an Kinesis Data Firehose delivery stream.
+• Export logs to Amazon Data Firehose – Configure the task to send container logs to Firehose.
+The default log driver options are provided, which sends log to an Firehose delivery stream.
 To specify a different delivery stream name, change the driver option values.

-• Export logs to Amazon Kinesis Data Streams — Configure the task to send container logs to Kinesis Data Streams.
-The default log driver options are provided which sends logs to an Kinesis Data Streams stream.
+• Export logs to Amazon Kinesis Data Streams – Configure the task to send container logs to Kinesis Data Streams.
+The default log driver options are provided, which send logs to a Kinesis Data Streams stream.
 To specify a different stream name, change the driver option values.

 • Export logs to Amazon OpenSearch Service — Configure the task to send container logs to an OpenSearch Service domain.
 The log driver options must be provided.
 For more information, see Forwarding logs to an Amazon OpenSearch Service domain.